aklivity/zilla-examples/README.md

 Options:
-    -d | --workdir        Sets the directory used to download and run the example                             [string] -h | --kafka-host     Sets the hostname used when connecting to Kafka                                     [string] -k | --k8s            Use the kubernetes install, if available, instead of the docker compose            [boolean] -m | --use-main       Download the head of the main branch                                               [boolean] -p | --kafka-port     Sets the port used when connecting to Kafka                                         [string] -v | --version        Sets the version to download                                       [default: latest][string]
+    -d | --workdir        Sets the directory used to download and run the example                             [string] -h | --kafka-host     Sets the hostname used when connecting to Kafka                                     [string] -k | --use-helm       Use the helm install, if available, instead of compose                             [boolean] -m | --use-main       Download the head of the main branch                                               [boolean] -p | --kafka-port     Sets the port used when connecting to Kafka                                         [string] -v | --version        Sets the version to download                                       [default: latest][string]